TIMELINE-Petroplus: rapid rise and fall of a refiner

 * The company posts a loss in the third quarter, for the first time since the initial public offering.

+* Valuations of refining assets slide as margins crash.
+Petroplus books non-cash impairments from the Teesside refinery and the Antwerp processing facility of $110 million and $15 million respectively in the Q3, having booked non-cash impairments for Antwerp in the previous year of $87.5 million.

-* Petroplus renegotiates its revolving credit facility with bank group, securing a maximum loan size of $2.11 billion.
+* The company renegotiates its revolving credit facility with its bank group, securing a maximum loan size of $2.11 billion.

 * In May, Petroplus taps equity market for $146 million via a share sale to invest in PBF Energy Partners to fund the acquisition of Delaware City refinery.
 It cuts its dividend.